Planning for Singapore's Future

 The Concept Plan sets out the broad distribution of the major land uses for the next 40-50 years, safeguarding land for future needs such as economic activities, housing, and recreation, connected by transportation nodes.
 By integrating land use and transport planning, land use is optimised.
 This plan is reviewed every 10 years to keep pace with changing demographics, social and economic trends.

-Next, there is the Master Plan which guides our medium-term development over 10-15 years.
+At the next level is the Master Plan which guides our medium-term development over 10-15 years.
 This shows the permissible land use and development intensity for specific parcels of land planned for development.
 The Master Plan is a legally gazetted plan that is reviewed every 5 years.

 Find out more about URA’s planning process here.